aaevan/ebay-guide/README.md

 # A basic search:

 To start, in the search bar type in the shortest unique string in your product name (found via Amazon etc.).
 Amazon is evil but it's totally valid to use it as a directory.
 In our example case, there's pretty much only one object with the string "SE215" in it, so we can trim our query down to that.

-> se215
+`se215`

+Ebay searches don't care about capitalization or word order. `se215 headphones` returns the same results as `headphones SE215`.

+If you need it soon, and you're willing to pay a small premium, just below the search bar, click the "Buy it Now" button.
+Sorted by "Price + Shipping: lowest first".

-Ebay doesn't care about capitalization.
-If a word in your search string is close to a common word, it might try to autocorrect your string to a dictionary word.
+If a word in your search string is close to a common word, it may try to autocorrect your string to a dictionary word.
 Put quotes around your search to be sure that exact string appears in the listing title.

-> "se215"
+`"se215"`

 Are you willing to buy a used item?
-If so, on the sidebar under **Condition**, click, "see all" and check everything that isn't new.
-"New" items are likely to be close in price to retail and, we want a good deal, so we'll start by ignoring everything that is "new".
-Also, we want something that *works*, save some time and don't check "For parts or not working".
+If so, on the sidebar under **Condition**, click, "see all" and check everything that isn't new. **New** items are likely to be close in price to retail, so we can start by ignoring everything that is "new".
+Also, we want something that *works*, so we'll save some time and leave "For parts or not working" unchecked:

 - [ ] New
 - [X] Open Box